iotaledger/iota-wiki/shimmer/learn/governance/_shimmer-community-grant-committee.md

+---
-# Shimmer Community Grant Committee - Version 3 - 17/01/23
+title: Shimmer Community Grant Committee - Version 3 - 17/01/23
+---

 ## Boosting the Shimmer Ecosystem as a community